 Find the device that caused trouble, right-click on its name and click Properties:

 Now click on Driver tab above and then click on Roll Back Driver.

-In Windows 8 and 8.1, you can also open Events tab and see driver installation history to be really sure the device driver was recently updated.
+In Windows 8, 8.1 and 10, you can also open the Events tab and see driver installation history to be really sure the device driver was recently updated.

 Answer Yes in Driver Package rollback dialog.

 Disable a device if you want to verify that the device is causing problems with Windows starting or working properly.
 This is useful in case the hardware used to work fine and its driver has not been recently updated, but it seems to be causing trouble now.

 Disabling is good for temporary testing and you do not have to reinstall its drivers if this device appears to be working well after all.